nickcrider/ot-docs/docs/examples/scp.md

-# Copying files to and from your OT-2 with SCP
+# Copying files to and from your OT-2 with `scp`

-SCP is a command line tool for copying files between devices.
+`scp` is a command line tool for copying files between devices.
 You can use it:

 - To upload files from your computer to your OT-2.
 This is useful for things like CSV input files.
 - To download files from your OT-2 to your computer.
 This is useful for things like pictures taken with the OT-2's camera.
-- Using SCP to transfer files is an advanced task.
+- Using `scp` to transfer files is an advanced task.
 To do it, you should be comfortable with the command line and Linux filesystems.

 ## Before starting

-SCP is installed alongside SSH, and it shares its first-time setup to configure the OT-2 to accept connections.
+`scp` is installed alongside SSH, and it shares its first-time setup to configure the OT-2 to accept connections.
 Before following these instructions, make sure you've completed the SSH setup guide:

 [Setting up SSH access to your OT-2](ssh.md){: .md-button }